Hippolyte Charles: Biography

 On March 17, 1798, the two lovers were denounced to Napoleon, sending him into a great rage.
-However, Josephine was able to soothe him and convince him that the rumours were untrue.
-In July 1798, when Bonaparte was in Egypt, the infidelities of his wife were once again reported to him.
-He wrote to his brother Joseph to prepare for divorce.
-Bonaparte's letter was intercepted by Admiral Nelson and published in London newspapers, and the loss of the French fleet prevented any correspondence.
-Learning of Napoleon's landing at Fréjus, Josephine rushed to him to try to change his mind about the divorce.
-However, Napoleon had taken the wife of an officer serving in his army named Pauline Fourès as his mistress and sunk into a deep depression.
-When Napoleon was younger, he had been involved with a young girl named Désirée Clary, a woman whose family refused Napoleon her hand based on his lower status.
-Nicknaming her Eugenie, Napoleon continued his love affair with her via a remote correspondence.
-While in this depression, Napoleon wrote a story entitled ‘Clisson and Eugenie’, which detailed the tragic affair between an army officer and his lover, who gradually drifts away from him in the end while he is off on service.
-Napoleon, always afraid of abandonment, as evidenced in his brief literary segue, used Pauline as a bartering chip for the hand of Joséphine.
+However, Joséphine was able to soothe him and convince him that the rumours were untrue.
+In July 1798, when Napoleon was in Egypt, the infidelities of his wife were once again reported to him, possibly by Junot.
+Napoleon wrote to his brother Joseph to prepare for divorce.
+Bonaparte's letter was intercepted by Admiral Horatio Nelson and published in London newspapers, and the loss of the French fleet prevented any correspondence.
+Learning of Napoleon's landing at Fréjus, Joséphine rushed to him to try to change his mind about the divorce.
 Although Napoleon sought a divorce, he would forgive Joséphine after she promised to end her affair.
-She became the first lady of the country and would take up residence at the palais du Luxembourg in Paris.
+She became the first lady of the country and would take up residence at the Luxembourg Palace in Paris.

+Hippolyte Charles saw Josephine for the last time in 1799, although they continued exchanging platonic letters about financial matters for a while afterwards.
+During the Consulate period, Charles maintained a close friendship with Jean-Andoche Junot.

 In November 1804, Hippolyte Charles bought the estate of Cassan from Francois-Denis Courtillier.
-The source of the funds for this purchase is rumoured to have originated from his dubious business deals with Josephine.
+The source of the funds for this purchase is rumoured to have originated from his dubious business deals with Joséphine.
 In 1808, during the Peninsular War and under the protection of his old Hussar regiment, Hippolyte Charles travelled to Spain.
 The journey added considerably to his wealth, as he was able to acquire from a Spanish officer and French soldiers looted treasures, much of them previously looted from South America and the Inca Empire.
 He befriended the Spanish officer, originally from Buenos Aires, after recognising his peculiar secret society handshake.

+Some time after the fall of the First French Empire, Charles had a daughter with his mistress.

 Hippolyte Charles sold the Cassan estate in 1828 to Jacques-Honoré Recappé, a former notary public and general counsel of the Seine and Oise region.
 He decided to retire to his native land, where he bought an even more expensive castle in Génissieux in the Drôme.
 Hippolyte Charles died there in 1837.
+On his deathbed, Charles asked for his correspondence with Josephine to be burnt.

 In popular culture

 In the novel Les Paysans, the author, Honoré de Balzac, bases his character the General Comte de Montcornet on Hippolyte Charles.
 The same character also appears in the book La Muse du département by the same author where Montcornet serves in the Peninsular war.

+German actor Jannis Niewöhner portrayed Hippolyte Charles in the 2023 historical drama film Napoleon.